mikechen66/CPP-Programming/A-Tour-of-CPP/Examples/library-program/Readme.md

-# Design and Implenting the Library Application
+# Design and Implement the Library Application
 Bjarne Stroustrup

 ## General Requirement